postsharp/Metalama.Samples/examples/caching/caching-3/README.md

 The `BuildAspect` method of `GenerateCacheKeyAspect` calls <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> to add the `ICacheKey` interface to the target type.
 The `whenExists` parameter is set to `Ignore`, which means that this call will just be ignored if the target type or a base type already implements the interface.
 The <xref:Metalama.Framework.Advising.IAdviceFactory.ImplementInterface*> method requires the interface members to be implemented by the aspect class and to be annotated with the <xref:Metalama.Framework.Aspects.InterfaceMemberAttribute?text=[InterfaceMember]> custom attribute.
 Here, our only member is `ToCacheKey`, which instantiates a `StringBuilder` and calls the `BuildCacheKey` method.

 The `BuildCacheKey` aspect method is marked with the <xref:Metalama.Framework.Aspects.IntroduceAttribute?text=[Introduce]> custom attribute, which means that Metalama will add the method to the target type.
-The <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property specifies what should happen when the type, or a base type, already defines the member: we choose to override the existing implementation.
+The <xref:Metalama.Framework.Aspects.IntroduceAttribute.WhenExists> property specifies what should happen when the type or a base type already defines the member: we choose to override the existing implementation.

-The first thing `BuildCacheKey` does is to execute the existing implementation, if any, thanks to a call to `meta.Proceed()`.
+The first thing `BuildCacheKey` does is to execute the existing implementation if any, thanks to a call to `meta.Proceed()`.

 Secondly, the method finds all members that have the `CacheKeyMemberAttribute` aspect.
 Note that we are using `property.Enhancements().HasAspect<CacheKeyMemberAttribute>()` and not `f.Attributes.OfAttributeType(typeof(CacheKeyMemberAttribute)).Any()`.
 The first expression looks for aspects, while the second one looks for custom attributes.
 What is the difference, if `CacheKeyMemberAttribute` is an aspect, anyway?
 If the `CacheKeyMemberAttribute` aspect is programmatically added, using fabrics, for instance, then `Enhancements().HasAspect` will see these new instances, while the `Attributes` collections will not.